musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 ## 🧩 Quality Assurance Checkpoint

-A focused QA project featuring two intentionally buggy Python scripts.
-This project demonstrates how systematic debugging builds confidence in code by showing the error, the reasoning, and the fix.

----

 ### 📌 Context
 Quality assurance is more than catching mistakes.
 It is about creating trust in the systems we build.
 This project explores how small, intentional bugs can be used to illustrate a clear debugging workflow, from failure trace to resolution.